-The most severe charge is aggravated vehicular homicide.
-This charge has a maximum sentence of 25 years.
+The most severe charge is aggravated vehicular homicide, which has maximum sentence of 25 years.

 Smith, 20, was first arrested on Jan.
 31 and charged with drunk driving and running a red light.
-He is accused of causing the accident with Espinosa, who was on her way to work at the Nassau Police Department’s 5th Precinct in the early morning.
-The crash resulted in her death.
+He is accused of causing the fatal car crash invoving Espinosa, who was traveling to work at the Nassau Police Department’s 5th Precinct in the early morning.

-Smith is also facing vehicular manslaughter charges in the first and second degrees.
-These and an additional manslaughter charge have maximum sentences of seven to 15 years.
+The vehicular manslaughter charges in the first and second degrees and an additional manslaughter charge carry maximum sentences of seven to 15 years.

 Smith is also charged with aggravated vehicular assault, assault, driving while intoxicated, driving through a red light and speeding.

-Suffolk police said that Smith was driving a 2017 Chevrolet Silverado northbound on Alexander Avenue when he blew a red light and struck a 2019 Alfa Romeo heading westbound on Route 347 shortly after 6 a.m.
+Suffolk police said Smith was driving a 2017 Chevrolet Silverado northbound on Alexander Avenue after leaving Jakes 58 Casino Hotel, when he blew a red light and struck a 2019 Alfa Romeo heading westbound on Route 347 shortly after 6 a.m.
 Jan.
 31.

 A prosecutor at a previous arraignment said Smith’s blood alcohol level was above 0.18%, more than double the legal limit of 0.08%.